kutaslab/fitgrid/joss/paper.md

 $\hat{\beta}_{0}(t), \hat{\beta}_{1}(t), \ldots, \hat{\beta}_{p}(t)$
 they dubbed regression ERP (rERP) waveforms.
-This holds for straight-line fits ("slope" rERPs) as well as models of curvilinear relations between a predictor variable and the data, e.g., spline regression [@SmiKut2015b].
-Still more generally, the approach produces time series for all the basic and derived quantities of the fitted
-model: parameter estimates and their standard errors, residuals, residual error, likelihood, Akiake's information criterion (AI), and so forth.
+This holds for straight-line fits ("slope" rERPs) as well as models of curvilinear relationship, e.g., via spline regression [@SmiKut2015b].
+Still more generally, the approach produces time series for all the basic and derived quantities of the fitted model: parameter estimates and their standard errors, residuals, residual error, likelihood, Akiake's information criterion (AI), and so forth.

-The insight that sum-and-divide averaging is special case of regression modeling encourages a shift in perspective from Hunt-Dawson signal detection to the general framework of applied regression for fitting, evaluating, and comparing a range of models to account for systematic variation in the time course of EEG responses.
+The insight that sum-and-divide averaging is special case of regression modeling encourages a shift in perspective from Laplace-Hunt-Dawson "needle in a haystack" signal detection to the general framework of applied regression for fitting, evaluating, and comparing a range of models to account for systematic variation in the time course of EEG responses.
 With this shift, however, comes a new problem.

 # Statement of need